Investment

 There is a saying: it’s always a good time to buy a property, and it refers to the fact that not all homes are the same, and some locations are or appear to be recession-proof.
 Therefore, all homebuyers must do their homework before purchasing or selling a property.

-Timing is essential, but more important is your circumstance and other factors like location, price, your financial position.
+Timing is essential, but your circumstances, location, price, and financial position are more important.

 The best homebuyer in a recession is one who can align their timing and purchase power to come out ahead.